awslabs/diagram-maker/docs/usage/troubleshooting.md

 There are several ways of troubleshooting issues with diagram maker.

 ## Redux Devtools Extension
-This is the easiest and most effective ways to troubleshoot issues with diagram maker.
-This extension allows you to inspect the state of the redux store, the action objects with timestamps, and how they change the state over time.
-It even lets you modify the state and see the page content change with state.
-It even supports a time traveling debugger.
+Redux DevTools are the easiest and most effective way to troubleshoot issues with diagram maker.
+This extension allows you to inspect the state of the redux store, the action objects with timestamps, and how the state changes over time.
+It lets you modify the state and see the page content change with state, and supports a time traveling debugger.
 To use this:
 * Follow installation steps for your browser of choice here: http://extension.remotedev.io/
 * In your diagram maker instantiation, pass this in place of consumerEnhancer: